CSGuides/grad-job-guide/_interviewing/questions.md

 funding sources for your work?"* is mostly an attempt to determine if you have have any idea how the grant system works.

-Wes typically used up almost all of the time asking questions of the other person.
+[Wes](/grad-job-guide/about#authors) typically used up almost all of the time asking questions of the other person.
 Remember, you are there to interview them as well.
-Moreover, there are candidates who can't keep a conversation going after the first five minutes, which is the kiss of (awkward) death (Claire heard this from people interviewing her in several departments). <span class="highlight">You want to convince your potential colleagues that you are someone they wouldn't mind working with or sharing a hallway with.
+Moreover, there are candidates who can't keep a conversation going after the first five minutes, which is the kiss of (awkward) death ([Claire](/grad-job-guide/about#authors) heard this from people interviewing her in several departments). <span class="highlight">You want to convince your potential colleagues that you are someone they wouldn't mind working with or sharing a hallway with.
 Being able to hold a reasonable conversation for 30 minutes is a good start.</span>

 {% capture quote %}
-Zak would first note that for any type of interview, having looked up the people on your schedule and noted at least some work they've done recently goes a long way in the one-on-one interviews.
+I would first note that for any type of interview, having looked up the people on your schedule and noted at least some work they've done recently goes a long way in the one-on-one interviews.
 Many people seemed genuinely surprised when I brought up a recent paper and had questions and comments about it.